Benex254/FastAnime/README.md

 If you wish to contribute directly, please first open an issue describing your proposed changes so it can be discussed or if you are in a rush for the feature to be merged just open a pr.

+If you find an anime title that does not correspond with a provider or is just weird just [edit the data file](https://github.com/Benex254/FastAnime/blob/master/fastanime/Utility/data.py) and open a pr or if you don't want to do that open an issue.

 ## Receiving Support

 For inquiries, join our [Discord Server](https://discord.gg/C4rhMA4mmK).